-One of the most common questions when starting a business is: “Where do I start?”
-This guide to starting a business will provide you with key considerations, next steps, and contact information to get your business up and running.
+A common question when starting a business is: “Where do I start?”
+This guide to starting a business in Manitoba will provide you with key considerations, next steps, and contact information to get your business up and running.

-Please note: this guide is not all encompassing and there may be additional things that you require for your particular business.
+Please note: this guide is not all encompassing.
+There may be additional things you need for your particular business.

 Plan your business